-- (i) the first 25% of such Unvested Founder Shares owned by the Sponsors vest at such time as a \$12.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date, - (ii) the next 25% of such unvested founder shares owned by the Sponsors vests at such time as a \$15.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date., - (iii) the next 25% of such unvested founder shares owned by the Sponsors vest at such time as a \$20.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date and - (iv) the remaining 25% of such unvested founder shares owned by the Sponsors shall vest at such time as a \$25.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date.
+- (i) the first 25% of such unvested founder shares owned by the Sponsors vest at such time as a \$12.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date, - (ii) the next 25% of such unvested founder shares owned by the Sponsors vests at such time as a \$15.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date., - (iii) the next 25% of such unvested founder shares owned by the Sponsors vest at such time as a \$20.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date and - (iv) the remaining 25% of such unvested founder shares owned by the Sponsors shall vest at such time as a \$25.00 Stock Price Level is achieved on or before the date that is five years after the Closing Date.

 A "Stock Price Level" is considered achieved when the VWAP of the common stock is greater than or equal to the applicable threshold for any 40 consecutive trading days within a 60 trading day period.
 If the applicable Stock Price Level is not achieved on or prior to the date that is five years after the Closing Date, the applicable unvested founder shares shall not vest and shall be automatically forfeited and cancelled for no consideration.
 In the event of a change of control, any unvested founder shares shall automatically vest.
-As of September 30, 2022, all of the unvested founder shares remain unvested as the conditions to vesting have not been achieved.
+As of December 31, 2022, all of the unvested founder shares remain unvested as the vesting conditions have not been achieved.

-The Company has concluded that the unvested founder shares are accounted for as equity-linked instruments under ASC 815-40 and are not indexed to the entity's own stock and accordingly such instruments are liability classified.
-With the closing of the Merger the Company recorded \$1,588 within other long-term liabilities.
-During the period from the closing of the Merger until September 30, 2022, the Company recorded a gain on remeasurement of the liability of \$1,175 which is included in other financing and financial instrument (costs) income, net in the condensed consolidated statement of operations and comprehensive income (loss).
+The Company has concluded that the unvested founder shares are accounted for as equity-linked instruments under ASC 815-40 and are not indexed to the entity's own stock and accordingly, such financial instruments are classified as liabilities.
+With the closing of the Merger, the Company recorded \$1,588 within other long-term liabilities.
+During the period from the closing of the Merger until December 31, 2022 and the three months ended December 31, 2022, the Company recorded a gain on remeasurement of \$1,160 and a loss on remeasurement of \$15, respectively, which are included in change in fair value of warrants and convertible promissory notes in the condensed consolidated statement of operations and comprehensive income (loss).

-Upon the closing of the Merger, Ventoux's certificate of incorporation was amended and restated to, among other things, change the name of Ventoux to Presto Automation Inc., increase the total number of authorized shares of all classes of capital stock to 181,500,000 shares, of which 180,000,000 shares are designated as common stock, \$0.0001 par value per share; and 1,500,000 shares designated preferred stock, \$0.0001 par value per share.
+Upon the closing of the Merger, Ventoux's certificate of incorporation was amended and restated to, among other things, change its name from Ventoux CCM Acquisition Corp. to Presto Automation Inc., increase the total number of authorized shares of all classes of capital stock to 181,500,000 shares, of which 180,000,000 shares are designated as common stock, \$0.0001 par value per share; and 1,500,000 shares designated preferred stock, \$0.0001 par value per share.
 Immediately following the closing of the Merger, there were 50,639,837 shares of the Company's common stock issued and outstanding and warrants to purchase 18,415,453 shares of the Company's common stock outstanding.